 I try to respond to as many posts as possible.
 I know that’s not as satisfying as sending a direct email but my inbox is a big fat mess and when I made it public there were too many messages to respond so they just went unread - that sucks for everyone.

-If you are nearby and want to connect personally or want a couple of minutes of my time on the phone, or in person, or want my comments on quotes, or my anthologies, or anything that involves a commitment of time, any amount of time, I very very gently have to say no. Saying no is hard.
+If you are nearby and want to connect personally or want a couple of minutes of my time on the phone, or in person, or want my comments on quotes, or anything that involves a commitment of time, any amount of time, I very very gently have to say no. Saying no is hard.

 So many extraordinary circumstances that should warrant me saying yes, but I can’t.
 It’s a hard, inflexible no.